 - ACK clusters support only Virtual Private Cloud (VPC) networks.

-- For more information about the maximum numbers of clusters and nodes that can be created
+- For more information about the quotas of clusters and nodes that can be created by

 Notice By default, you can add up to 48 route entries to each VPC network in an ACK cluster.
 This means that you can deploy up to 48 nodes in an ACK cluster that uses Flannel.
 An ACK cluster that uses Terway is not subject to this limit.
 To increase the quota of route entries for a VPC network, submit a ticket.